Before the Fall (2004 film): Plot

-In class the next day, Albrecht reads aloud an essay in which he condemns the execution of the prisoners-of-war; he describes it as a criminal act and that his own participation in it is "evil".
+In class the next day, Albrecht reads aloud an essay in which he condemns the execution of the prisoners-of-war; he describes it as a criminal act and that he himself has become part of the evil that he always wanted to fight when he was a child.
 Outraged, the school authorities summon his father, who tries to force Albrecht to apologize and retract his previous statements.
-The boy instead condemns his father for ordering the executions.
-As a result of this, Albrecht is expelled and Gauleiter Stein drafts him to fight on the Eastern Front.
-Friedrich hears the news and rushes to meet Albrecht.
-Devastated at the prospect of them being separated and Albrecht being sent to his death, the two friends begin to fight before holding each other in an emotional embrace.
+The boy instead condemns his father for ordering the persecution and shooting of the prisoners.
+As a result of this, Gauleiter Stein announces that in a few days he will take his son from the school in order to fight on the Eastern Front in Ukraine, which is equivalent to being sent to his death.

 The next morning, the sports instructor takes the class out onto a frozen lake.
 Two holes have been made in the ice, and each boy must dive in one and swim to the other, using a rope as a guide.
 Friedrich makes the swim through the freezing water and Albrecht dives in next.
 When Albrecht does not emerge, Friedrich runs over and finds him halfway between the holes.
 Realizing that Albrecht deliberately stopped under the ice with the intention to commit suicide, Friedrich screams for his friend.
 Hearing Friedrich's shouts, Albrecht looks up and gives him a shake of his head.
 Albrecht lets go of the rope and sinks, vanishing from sight.
 Deeply grieved, Friedrich writes an obituary for Albrecht and asks the headmaster to publish it in the school newspaper.
-The headmaster refuses and states, "Amidst people who have died for Fuhrer, Fatherland and Nation, there is no place for suicides".
+The headmaster refuses and states, "Amidst people who have died for Führer, Fatherland and Nation, there is no place for suicides".

 Friedrich is due to fight in a boxing match against the NaPolA school in Potsdam.
 He is informed that his future at Allenstein is tied to the outcome of this match.
 Scouts from German universities are in the audience as well as Gauleiter Stein, who dismisses his son's suicide as an act of weakness.
 Despite overpowering his opponent, Friedrich decides not to deliver the final strike, having now become disillusioned with the school and its ideology.
 The other boy recovers and punches Friedrich, who stands impassively until he is knocked out, leaving the Allenstein school bewildered and humiliated.